-2 replacement Bolts (the Blue is thread loc)

-2 replacement Shims (you can re-use old Shims, but best to have replacements)

-2 OE Brake Pads

-Fit the new Shims to the Calliper holder (note new disks had been fitted before this).
+2 replacement Bolts (the Blue is thread loc) 2 replacement Shims (you can re-use old Shims, but best to have replacements) 2 OE Brake Pads Fit the new Shims to the Calliper holder (note new disks had been fitted before this).
 The Shims just press on & click into place.

-Before fitting the Brake Pads, ensure you use a

-liberal coating of Copper Grease to the top and bottom lugs of the brake pad to keep the brake pads easily moving.
+Before fitting the Brake Pads, ensure you use a liberal coating of Copper Grease to the top and bottom lugs of the brake pad to keep the brake pads easily moving.
 Applied by tube in this case.
 Re-fit the brake pads with the friction surface facing inwards.
 Be sure that there is no grease on the front of the brake pad.
+If the pads have a sticky label, ensure that this is on the Non Piston side of the calliper.

 With the brake Calliper, spray plenty of brake cleaner on the calliper and then use a Calliper Piston Retraction tool or other home made device to retract the brake callipers into the body.
 This should be done as squarely as possible.
 (NB.
 It may require you to remove some of the Brake Fluid from the Master Cylinder, but I didn't need to when I did all four wheels).
 Re-Fit the Brake Calliper into position and re-fit the bottom calliper bolt that came with the Brake pad kit using the 13mm and 17mm spanner.
 Then remove the top calliper bolt (discard it) and replace with the other bolt from the Brake pad kit.
 Tighten the bolts to 35Nm using the torque wrench and 13mm socket.